linebender/linebender.github.io/content/blog/2025-12-15-tmil-23/index.md

 - [fearless_simd#143][]: Now using WebAssembly's relaxed SIMD intrinsics if available.
 - [fearless_simd#145][]: Added the `ceil` and `round_ties_even` operations to floating-point vector types.

+## Velato

+Velato is our Lottie render library.
+The goal of this crate is to provide coverage of the large Lottie spec, up to what vello can render, for use in interactive graphics.

+- [velato#78][]: Restructure schema to reflect the specification types
+- [velato#79][]: Allow any skew value
+- [velato#80][]: Replace keyframe with kurbo for tweening because of multiple reasons
+- [velato#81][]: Actually tween with a cubic bezier curve
+- [velato#82][]: Fixes flickering issues for certain lottie configuration
+- [velato#83][]: Adds support for trimed paths
+- [velato#84][]: Fixes matte layers
+- [velato#85][]: Just grab the x and y coordinates of the easing handles

+An assortment of fixes and improvements to Velato's Lottie support to render more complex animations correctly, see the linked PRs for details.

+## Bevy Vello

+bevy_vello is our Bevy integration for Vello.
+The goal is to provide support for rendering scenes, text, svgs, and lotties in the bevy game engine.

+- [bevy_vello#180][]: Update to Bevy 0.17 (plus other dependancy updates)
+- [bevy_vello#182][]: fix: resize render targets on camera viewport change
+- [bevy_vello#184][]: Change bevy version to 0.17 in changelog #184

+A lot of work was done to update bevy_vello for bevy 0.17.

 ## Get Involved

 We welcome collaboration on any of our crates.